Jhonattan Vegas: Professional career

 Vegas started 2013 with three missed cuts in three tournaments.
 He sat out the remainder of the 2013 season after shoulder surgery.
 Vegas attempted to regain his PGA Tour status through the Web.com Tour Finals, but fell short and started the 2013–14 season on a Medical Extension.
-He satisfied his medical extension with a T3 finish at the John Deere Classic.
+He satisfied his medical extension with a T3 finish at the 2014 John Deere Classic.

 Vegas finished the 2014–15 season 153rd in the FedEx Cup and just outside the top 25 in the Web.com Tour Finals, limiting him to past champion status for the 2015–16 PGA Tour season.
+It was his first full season of play without a top-10 finish.

-After some near-wins and collapses during the season, he earned his second career PGA Tour win at the RBC Canadian Open, regaining full Tour privileges through the 2017–18 season.
-He was also Venezuela's representative in golf for the 2016 Summer Olympics.
-On 30 July 2017 Vegas successfully defended his title at the RBC Canadian Open for his third PGA Tour win.
-The win also moved him to a career-high 48th in the OWGR.
+In what was his best season, despite some near-wins and collapses during the 2015–16 season, he earned his second career PGA Tour win at the RBC Canadian Open and regained full Tour privileges through the 2017–18 season.
+He had four other top-10 finishes and went to the Tour Championship for the first time where he finished tied for 24th – his best finish so far.
+He was also Venezuela's first representative in golf for the 2016 Summer Olympics, where he tied for 50th.

-Vegas peaked at 35th in the world and in 2017, he became the first player from Venezuela to compete in the Presidents Cup.
-In 2021, Vegas was Venezuela's representative in golf for the 2020 Summer Olympics in Tokyo where he finished 16th.
+In the 2016–17 season, Vegas successfully defended his title at the 2017 RBC Canadian Open for his third PGA Tour win.
+The win also moved him to a then career-high 48th in the OWGR.
+That season, he also had top-10 finishes at the Honda Classic and the Northern Trust and made it to the Tour Championship again, finishing in 30th place.
+Vegas peaked at 35th in the world and in 2017 and he became the first player from Venezuela to compete in the Presidents Cup.

+In the 2017–18 season, Vegas had just one top-10 finish, coming in a tie for 7th at the 2018 Sentry Tournament of Champions, but played well enough to get to the second round of the FedEx Cup playoffs.

+He had only one top-10 finish in 2018–19 as well, coming in a tie for 3rd at the Players Championship, but again made it to the FedEx Cup playoffs.